Skip to main content

 Some 6 million people require humanitarian assistance in 2024.

 Before the start of the new Sudan crisis, Chad was already hosting one of the largest numbers of refugees in West and Central Africa.
-With 770,000 new arrivals in the East, the forcedly displaced population in the country has now exceeded 1.6 million people, of which more than 1 million are Sudanese refugees.
+With almost 850,000 new arrivals in the East, since April 2023 the forcedly displaced population in the country has now exceeded more than 1.5 million people, of which more than 1 million are Sudanese refugees.

 1.7 million children under 5 years old suffer from acute malnutrition in 2024, 523,000 of whom classified as having severe acute malnutrition, the most serious form of undernourishment in children.

-In the 2024 lean season, Chad is seeing a worrisome increase in acute food insecurity caseload of 170% compared to the 2018-2023 average during the same season.
-Almost 3,800,000 people are projected to require emergency food assistance (IPC Phase 3+) in the period between June and August 2024.
+In the 2024 lean season, Chad is seeing a worrisome increase in acute food insecurity caseload of 170% compared to the 2018-2023 average and an 80% increase compared to the previous year during the same season.
+Almost 3.8 million people are projected to require emergency food assistance (IPC Phase 3+) in the period between June and August 2024.
 Among them, 420,000 are refugees and returnees in the East of Chad.

 Violence and conflict in neighbouring countries have resulted in an increased influx of refugees and asylum seekers.
 Lack of resources and infrastructure means that the capacity to support displaced people is limited.